Otiel/CoDServerWatcher/README.md

 Credits
 -------

-CoDServerWatcher uses [QStat](http://sourceforge.net/projects/qstat/) to retrieve stats on the servers.
+_CoDServerWatcher_ uses [QStat](http://sourceforge.net/projects/qstat/) to retrieve stats on the servers.

 Bugs/Ideas
 ----------

 If you have a bug to report, or simply an idea for an improvement or a new feature, please add them in the [issue tracker](https://github.com/Otiel/CoDServerWatcher/issues).
+Don't forget to check the [wiki](https://github.com/Otiel/CoDServerWatcher/wiki) if you need some help.

 License
 -------